 7. Contacts Sync Pro

-You may know it as Synctastic, but the Playa Apps now calls its $6.99 contacts app Contacts Sync Pro.
-Whatever the name, it removes a lot of the pain from syncing contacts between our iPhone and Gmail.
+You may have previously known this app as Synctastic, but Playa Apps has rebranded this contacts app as Contacts Sync Pro, and it's available as a $7.99 download.
+Whatever the name, this app removes a lot of the pain from syncing contacts between our iPhone and Gmail.

 Contacts Sync Pro features a variety of syncing modes, from two-way, Gmail-to-iPhone, iPhone-to-Gmail, and manual syncing, with the app respecting a variety of filters, as well as contact groups.
 Users can review sync changes before the sync begins, override recommended changes, deduplicate contacts, and an option for automatic contact syncing.